 1. Where to look for your ex-racehorse

-How, having decided that you want to take on an ex-racehorse, do you find one?
+How, having decided that you want to buy an ex-racehorse for sale, do you find one?
 There are three main routes.
 You can obtain one directly from its owner or trainer, you can buy one at the sales, or you can acquire one from a retrainer — either by buying it or loaning it.

 2. Look up the horse’s record